When you understand, you cannot help but love; and when you love, you naturally act in a way that can relieve the suffering of people.

 – Thich Nhat Hanh

-- Create a haven for BPD Carers, where experiences and information can be shared, and where we can support each other in our efforts to make sense of this debilitating and serious mental illness, to relate to the person we care for with understanding and compassion, and to find appropriate clinical support and treatment for those people
+- To support each other in our efforts to make sense of this debilitating and serious mental illness, to relate to the person we care for with understanding and compassion, and to find appropriate clinical support and treatment

-- Help members and others gain a better understanding of BPD, by countering discrimination and misinformation, and replacing it with sound, clinically-based information
+- To help members and others gain a better understanding of BPD, by countering discrimination and misinformation, and replacing it with sound, clinically-based information

-- Advocate for recognition of BPD, for an end to discrimination against BPD, and for the provision of appropriate care and treatment for those for whom we care.
+- To advocate for recognition of BPD, for an end to discrimination against BPD, and for the provision of appropriate care and treatment for those for whom we care.

 Sanctuary members are primarily located in Adelaide, South Australia, but people from many other locations are also on our mailing list.

-We operate an information sharing service, available to anyone on our e-mailing list.
-Through this service, we provide information which we believe will be of interest to Carers of people affected by BPD.
-We also advocate for a better deal for people affected by BPD, by lobbying politicians and other influential people, supporting related petitions, speaking at conferences, etc.
+We advocate for a better deal for people affected by BPD, by lobbying politicians and other influential people, supporting related petitions, speaking at conferences, etc.

 - Nobody chooses to be mentally ill